premAI-io/state-of-open-source-ai/model-formats.md

       For each weight representation the first list denotes dimensions and second list denotes weights.
 Dimensions list uses `1` as a placeholder for unused dimensions.

 #### Quantization
 [Quantization](https://en.wikipedia.org/wiki/Quantization_(signal_processing)) is a process where high-precision foating point values are converted to low-precision values.
 This overall reduces the resources required to use the values in Tensor, making model easier to run on low resources.
 GGML supports a number of different quantization strategies (e.g. 4-bit, 5-bit, and 8-bit quantization), each of which offers different trade-offs between efficiency and performance.
+Check out [this amazing article](https://huggingface.co/blog/merve/quantization) by [Merve](https://huggingface.co/merve) for a quick walkthrough.

 ### Support

 ```{admonition} New GGUF format
 There's a new successor format to GGML named `GGUF` which is designed to be extensible and unambiguous by containing all the information needed to load a model.
 To read more about `GGUF` check [this PR](https://github.com/ggerganov/llama.cpp/pull/2398) and read in detail about it [here](https://github.com/philpax/ggml/blob/gguf-spec/docs/gguf.md).
 ```

-Currently **No GPU support** is present for GGML format models (CPU only), discussion happening [here](https://github.com/ggerganov/llama.cpp/discussions/915).

 It's most used projects include:
 - [whisper.cpp](https://github.com/ggerganov/whisper.cpp)